raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

 Let's create a user interface, so that the results are presented cleanly, clearly, and interestingly.

 --- task ---

-Right click on this image and save it to your desktop.
-Drag the image from your desktop into your notebook.
-If you are using a desktop version of Wolfram, or using Wolfram on a Raspberry Pi, you can drag and drop the images straight into your notebook.
+Drag the image below into your notebook and assign the image to variable name `eightButton`.

 ![Magic 8 Ball](images/magiceightball.png)

-Assign the image to variable name `eightButton`.

 --- /task ---

 --- task ---
 + Change the button to look like a magic 8 ball instead of saying 'Answer'.